 5.5.3.1 General

 An RRC_CONNECTED UE shall derive cell measurement results by measuring one or multiple beams associated per cell as configured by the network, as described in 5.5.3.3.
-For all cell measurement results, except for RSSI, and CLI measurement results in RRC_CONNECTED, the UE applies the layer 3 filtering as specified in 5.5.3.2, before using the measured results for evaluation of reporting criteria, measurement reporting or the criteria to trigger conditional reconfiguration execution.
+For all cell measurement results, except for RSSI, and CLI measurement results in RRC_CONNECTED, the UE applies the layer 3 filtering as specified in 5.5.3.2, before using the measured results for evaluation of reporting criteria, measurement reporting or the criteria to trigger conditional reconfiguration execution or event-triggered measurement logging for network-side data collection.
 For cell measurements, the network can configure RSRP, RSRQ, SINR, RSCP or EcN0 as trigger quantity.
 For CLI measurements, the network can configure SRS-RSRP or CLI-RSSI as trigger quantity.
 For cell and beam measurements, reporting quantities can be any combination of quantities (i.e. only RSRP; only RSRQ; only SINR; RSRP and RSRQ; RSRP and SINR; RSRQ and SINR; RSRP, RSRQ and SINR; only RSCP; only EcN0; RSCP and EcN0), irrespective of the trigger quantity, and for CLI measurements, reporting quantities can be either SRS-RSRP or CLI-RSSI.
 For conditional reconfiguration execution, the network can configure up to 2 quantities, both using same RS type.
 The UE does not apply the layer 3 filtering as specified in 5.5.3.2 to derive the CBR measurements.
 The UE does not apply the layer 3 filtering as specified in 5.5.3.2 to derive the Rx-Tx time difference measurements.
 The UE does not apply the layer 3 filtering as specified in 5.5.3.2 to derive the altitude measurements.

 <Change 4>